perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 Ada, at least the only one I'm aware of, GNAT, is written in Ada.
 This is an interesting design decision and it obviously helped them.
 They obviously like Ada so they use it, right?
-The problem is that if Perl 6 were written in Adaâit would require people to bootstrap GNAT before they could even get to Perl.
+The problem is that if Perl 6 were written in Ada—it would require people to bootstrap GNAT before they could even get to Perl.
 That's too much of a burden to put on anybody.